 Quick recap – why oh why do we need to create opportunities for collaboration and structured learning in an online class?
 Because…

-- Collaboration is the future, collaborative skills will be essential skills for the 21st century.
+- Collaboration is the future—collaborative skills are essential skills for the 21st century.

-- Working with others spawns innovation and growth.
-Great ideas were not created in vacuum – post 1 includes an excellent video about.
-We need innovators in the 21s century
+- Working with others builds upon existing knowledge.
+Great ideas were not created in vacuum —post one includes an excellent video about.
+We need innovators in the 21s century.

 - Learning now more than ever needs to be social and active.
 Our culture is about connecting with people using digital and social media, why can’t learning happen this way?